Looking after You

 Unless you are safe and okay, you can’t help others.
 This is the perfect example for how we should try to support young people.

-An illustration of a man and a boy on an airplane.
+A man and a boy on an airplane.
 Emergency oxygen masks have fallen.
 The man is putting on his own mask while the boy waits for help.
+Illustration.

 There are a number of pressures in your caring role that may affect how you feel.